xxc3nsoredxx/xxc3nsoredxx/stupid_benchmark/README.md

 ## Conclusion
 Both `awk` and `sed` are extremely consistent.
 In the test configuration at least, they used the same amount of memory for their internal buffers no matter the size of the input data.
+`awk` had a slightly larger buffer than `sed`, and was slightly faster too.
 They're standard tools available on pretty much any \*nix system.
 They run reasonably fast for reasonable loads.
 They can also do a lot more than simple regex replace, but this benchmark isn't testing that.

 Nano and Vim fail miserably, but that's unsurprising since they're arguably the wrong tool for the job.
 They're designed for editing text not bulk data processing.
-Vim's regex replace feature is fantastic, and I use it a lot, but only in the context of normal text editing.
+Vim's regex features are fantastic, and I use them a lot, but only in the context of normal text editing.

-The tool I was most interested in, and the one I hadn't heard of until now, is `sd`.
+The tool I was most interested in, and the clear winner, is `sd`.
-It used up _a lot_ of memory, but it also tore right through _a lot_ of data.
+It used _a lot_ of memory, but it also tore right through _a lot_ of data.
+The author ran a slightly more scientific `sed` vs `sd` benchmark, but the results were similar to mine.
 I'm very impressed and definitely keeping this tool around.
 [Here's a link to sd again in case you missed it above.][sd]